How to look after my Wisteria

+Caring for wisteria still seems to trouble some people, yet it really is straightforward.
 Wisteria are among some of the most recognisable and stunning plants grown around the world.
 No other climber cloaks walls with so much purple, although variations on this colour plus pure white cultivars exist.
-Caring for wisteria still seems to trouble some people, yet it really is straightforward.

 The species we grow most commonly are either Wisteria sinensis or W. floribunda.
 The former – Chinese wisteria – bears its flowers before its leaves appear.
 Wisteria floribunda hails from Japan and its blooms develop alongside its foliage.
 These facts seriously influence which species you should choose to grow.
 W. sinensis performs best on vertical surfaces (house walls, fencing, trelliswork) where its naked flowers will be best displayed.
 W. floribunda is better grown up and over sturdy arches, arbours and pergolas.
 This enables its longer racemes (bunches of flowers) to hang down, isolated from the leaves, to full effect.